ksw2000/exec-in-cmd/README(Win).md

 > `Ctrl + Shift +F12` : Open command line
 ----
 ## Hacking
 First, the package catches the file's path, filename,  filename extension, and so on.
-Then, we deliver the arguments to `open.exe`(windows),a program that can detect the kind of file and choose the proper commands to work.</BR>
+Then, we deliver the arguments to `open.exe`, a program that can detect the kind of file and choose the proper commands to work.</BR>

 If you want to add or change the commands, please modify `lib\open.c` or`lib\advance.h` in the package.